AndrewLester/which-social/README.md

 # which-social
-A Chrome extension that remembers which social media platform you logged in with.
+A Chrome extension that remembers which social media platform you last logged in with for a given site.